Skip to main content

 Second, English is a prized language.
 Thus, you can get several jobs and prospects if you master it.
 Don't listen to anyone denigrating it.
 It doesn't matter if they agree you are intelligent or not.
 What matters is how you use the language to learn, earn and go places.
 I assure you (and not in President Buhari's voice) that learning it is crucial and more important than the other way round.

-The examples of people whose degree certificates have taken to higher positions are ubiquitous.
+The examples of people whose degree certificates have taken them to higher positions are ubiquitous.
 Likewise, English has fetched fortunes and opportunities for many others.
-But, would they achieve these if they had listened to those dispiriting campaigners?
+But would they achieve these if they had listened to those dispiriting campaigners?

 Comments